 Signs and Symptoms of Heroin Addiction

 Heroin is a diamorphine that can be processed in multiple ways with several different additive agents.
 Some are stronger than others depending on what methods and substances are used in the making of heroin.
+This article will help open your eyes to some potential signs of heroin addiction.

 This drug is highly addictive due to the way the human body quickly builds up a tolerance to its effects.
 Heroin addiction takes place when physical and physiological changes in the body compel someone to continue taking the drug past the point where they know it could harm them.